hak3601/hak3601/README.md

 - Provided students with tools to take exams, train for exams, and create practice exams for peers.

 ### 🎮 [HIM-24: Model-Based Game Difficulty Optimization](https://github.com/hak3601/HIM-24/blob/main/paper.pdf)
 A project focused on optimizing task difficulty in a dual-task balancing game to enhance player experience.
+(Year 2 - HCI Team Project)

 **Highlights:**
 - Developed a predictive model to adjust game difficulty dynamically based on player performance.